LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-0-PromptEngineeringOverview.md

 ## Announcements for Fall 2025

 **Week 8 is the last week to drop a class or change grade options** This <u>Friday, November 21</u> is the last day to make fall term schedule changes.
-This includes adding or dropping a course, withdrawing, taking an incomplete, or changing grading methods.
+This includes adding or dropping a course, withdrawing or changing grading methods.
 **Note**: Students should <u>always</u> consult [an academic advisor](https://www.lanecc.edu/get-support/academic-support/academic-advising) and/or [financial aid](https://www.lanecc.edu/costs-admission/paying-college/financial-aid) representative before making these changes, especially withdrawing.
 These types of changes can potentially have implications for academic progress and/or financial aid awards.

 ## Things to Do